-5.37 5.34 While the principles of good distribution practices still apply in all situations, the rules for wholesale distribution apply in their entirety in the case of export of medicinal products, with the following exceptions:
+- 5.34 The rules for wholesale distribution19 apply in their entirety in the case of export of medicinal products, with the following exceptions20: - a.

-- a.
 The medicinal product does not have to be covered by a marketing authorisation of the EU or a Member State; - b.
 The customer does not have to be holder of a distribution authorisation; - c.
-Moreover, where the medicinal product intended for exportation has been obtained directly from another third country, without the product being prior to that placed on the market (ie without prior import), the supplier does not have to bear a wholesale distribution authorisation.

-5.38 5.35 If the medicinal product is supplied to a person in a third country authorized or entitled to supply medicinal products to the public, the rules for document enclosure apply as for supply of the medicinal product established in the EU.
+Moreover, where the medicinal product intended for exportation has been obtained directly from another third country, without the product being prior to that placed on the market (ie without prior import), the supplier does not have to bear a wholesale distribution authorisation. - 5.35 If the medicinal product is supplied to a person in a third country authorized or entitled to supply medicinal products to the public, the rules for document enclosure apply as for supply of the medicinal product established in the EU.21